Information and tickets

 Information to passengers in case of delays

-Any of services running over 10 minutes late should have a delay reason applied to give customer further information about the cause of the delay as well as updating in near real time the length of delay.
+Any services running over 10 minutes late should have a delay reason applied to give customer further information about the cause of the delay as well as updating in near real time the length of delay.
 This information is available through station information screens, onboard our refurbished trains with passenger information screens and through our App.
 Our onboard staff will also provide regular announcements to customers.

 Accuracy and availability of information on train times/platforms

-Our mystery shopper programme, Moments that Make A Difference, found that
+Our mystery shopper programme, ‘Moments that Make A Difference’, found that

-• 99.1% agreed that Avanti ticket office staff offered an appropriate and helpful response to their enquiry.
-(8 Jan-31 March 2023, 109 of 110 mystery shoppers).
+• 100% of shoppers agreed that Avanti ticket office staff offered an appropriate and helpful response to their enquiry.
+(123 shoppers surveyed in Q4 (January – March 2025)

 Consistently good maintenance/excellent condition of trains